huntdatacenter/docs/docs/do-science/community/cafe.md

 ## Security and privacy

-Data in HUNT Cloud Community Café is covered by controls in the data processor agreement that we hold with the organization that controls the data in your lab.
+Data in HUNT Cloud Community Cafe is covered by controls in the data processor agreement that we hold with the organization that controls the data in your lab.

 The Slack subscription is part of HUNT Cloud / NTNU's Slack subscription.
 All communication data is stored in EU in accordance with GDPR, and Slack Inc. is listed as a subcontractor in our [subcontractors](/subcontractors/) list.